 Each of the teaching hospitals has laboratory research facilities and these are listed below.

 Royal Prince Alfred Hospital - Central Clinical School

-Queen Elizabeth Research Institute for Mothers and Infants
+Queen Elizabeth II Research Institute for Mothers and Infants

 Associate Professor Kirsten Black

 Associate Professor Kirsten Black is a gynaecologist with a PhD in pubilc health.
 Her clinical and research interests span the following areas:

 - Early pregnancy care and complications